PrayagGP/WEC-Systems-NAT/README.md

 ## Usage

-To replicate this setup on your own system, follow the step-by-step instructions provided in the [Nat_using_netns.docx](Nat_using_netns.docx) file.
+To replicate this setup on your own system, follow the step-by-step instructions provided in the [NAT using netns.docx](NAT%20using%20netns.docx) file.
 Each step is documented with the exact commands to execute and expected outputs, making it easy to understand and troubleshoot.

 ---